 The most common cause of F1 denial for H4 dependent is the primary spouse is on H1B and his i140 has been approved.

-You can file a work visa H1B after your study completion is US but at the time of your visa interview in US embassy, you should be able to convince officer that your ‘intent’ is only to study and return to home country.
+You can file a work visa H1B after your study completion is the US but at the time of your visa interview in the US embassy, you should be able to convince the officer that your ‘intent’ is only to study and return to the home country.

 #1 Home Ownership in Home Country

 If you own a real estate, then show your property ownership papers to show that you will return after studying in the USA.